Yoast/wordpress-seo/readme.txt

 Other:

 * Adds the `wpseo_sitemap_index_links` filter to enable adding links to the sitemap index.
 Props to [Joseph Paul](https://github.com/jsphpl).

-= 14.9 =
-Release Date: September 1st, 2020

-Yoast SEO 14.9 comes with a new round of improvements, plus a new language-based enhancement: improved keyphrase recognition for Hebrew.
-Read more about those changes in [our release post](https://yoa.st/release-14-9)!

-Bugfixes:

-* Fixes a bug where a JavaScript console warning was thrown on category edit pages.
-* Fixes a bug where the page number was not shown in the breadcrumb for paginated series.
-* Fixes a bug where the `robots.txt` and `.htaccess` file editor would not work due to `get_home_path()` not being a writable path.
-Props to [druesome](https://github.com/druesome).
-* Fixes a bug where port numbers in the indexable permalinks were missing (when applicable).
-* Fixes a bug where the indexables table would contain incorrect permalinks for posts if the term slug had been changed and the post permalink contains the term slug.
-* Fixes a bug where the indexables table would contain incorrect permalinks for pages if the slug of the parent page had been changed.
-* Fixes a bug where a warning would occur when a query was unsuccessful while indexing post type archives.
-Props to [Sekiphp](https://github.com/Sekiphp).
-* Fixes a bug where closing parentheses would always be regarded as sentence endings in RTL languages.
-* Fixes a bug where closing parentheses would always be regarded as sentence endings when followed by an upper-case letter.

-Enhancements:

-* Adds an update notification for major and minor releases.
-* Improves the SQL performance by not performing unnecessary update queries when updating a post’s public status.
-* Optimizes performance by preventing regular database queries.
-* Improves keyphrase recognition in Polish by filtering more function words.
-* Improves the feedback string in the Keyphrase in Subheadings assessment by making it more explicit.
-* Improves all keyphrase-based assessments for Hebrew by filtering function words and allowing keyphrases to be recognized in the text when preceded by a prefix (e.g., “כ” or “ל”).
-* We already had a filter available to change the default Schema Article type (`wpseo_schema_article_post_types`), but it wasn't called anywhere.
-Now it is.

-Other:

-* Adds the weekly cron schedule to the `cron_schedules` filter to prevent overwriting the one WordPress adds.
-Props to [peter-webbird](https://github.com/peter-webbird).
-* Merges the googlebot and bingbot meta tag values into the robots meta tag value and deprecates the `Googlebot_Presenter` and `Bingbot_Presenter`.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).